xsdk-project/MathPackagesTraining2020/pages/setup_instructions.md

 ```
 -->

-Once you have installed these tools, you can move data from cooley to your local machine and
+Once you have installed these tools, you can run them in client/server mode to connect to cooley
+and visualize here data there or you may move data from cooley to your local machine and
 visualize it locally.
 But, manually logging in to move data files each time you need to
 can become combersome.
 You can use a single `scp` command to copy many files using either
 file [globbing](https://en.wikipedia.org/wiki/Glob_(programming)) or the `-r` recursive